Tribute to Rabbi Eliezer Spector by Leon Leboff

 Around the beginning of 1962, I was working in my office, in a timber yard in Shoreditch, when I received a call requesting that I meet with a gentleman, whom I had assumed wished to discuss a business proposition.
 How wrong I was.

 Gerry Abrahams, who was a leading supplier to the furniture industry, joined us about a year later.
-We appointed a new chairman called Morry Wise, who remained in this position for around 12 years, 10 of which, I was his Vice Chairman.
-Morry did fantastic work for the charity, but he was a great delegator and in the latter years, I found myself doing most of the work.
-Rabbi Spector asked me if I would be prepared to take over as chairman, which I agreed to do as long as it was for a maximum of 2 years only, as I believed we now had some very talented “younger” members, who had joined us due to their admiration of Rabbi Spector.
+We appointed a new chairman called Morry Wise, who remained in this position for around 12 years, 10 of which, I was his Vice-Chairman.
+Morry did fantastic work for the charity, but he was a great delegator and in the later years, I found myself doing most of the work.
+Rabbi Spector asked me if I would be prepared to take over as chairman, which I agreed to do as long as it was for a maximum of 2 years only as I believed we now had some very talented younger members, who had joined us due to their admiration of Rabbi Spector.
 I was keen that they should be given the opportunity to serve.
-The new “young lads”, include Colin Gershinson, Ian Crooke, Maurice Shear, Ray Levy, Alan Field and later Frank Herman and David Fellerman.
+The new young lads, included Colin Gershinson, Ian Crooke, Maurice Shear, Ray Levy, Alan Field and later Frank Herman and David Fellerman.

 I often recount one particular story that I recall from that visit when we were being shown around the living quarters.
 My eldest daughter asked where the boys kept their clothes.
 She was told that there was no need for this, as they only had two sets of clothes, the ones they were wearing and the ones that were being washed.
 On return to the UK, my children immediately decided to have a garage sale to raise money for the school.
 As a result of this, they have continued to conduct their own lives, and those of their children, in the same charitable way.

 It was only in the early 1980’s that I came to appreciate how generous he was with his time, his words and his compassion for others.
-I used to think that it was only me that he spoke to every day, but after he died, I found out the he tried to speak to everyone of his family, friends and confidants as often as he could.
+I used to think that it was only me that he spoke to every day, but after he died, I found out he tried to speak to every one of his family, friends and confidants as often as he could.

 The Habad Orphan Aid Society, as it was called, continued to raise money for the school, but we decide that instead of buying equipment and tools, we would concentrate on the fundraising and send the money to Kfar Chabad to buy any urgent items that they required.

 Amongst other events that we held, were wrestling evenings at Seymour Hall, film shows at leading West End cinemas, boxing tournaments at a hall along the Seven Sisters Road, gaming evenings in Edgware and later BBQ’s evenings and supper quizzes.
 What stood out as the most successful events, were the annual boxing dinners at the Park Lane Hilton.
 At certain stages, these boxing dinners could attract nearly 800 guests.
 Over this period we raised a considerable amount of money.
-The events were mainly amateur internationals, with English amateur boxers fighting against various different countries, including USA, Sweden, Denmark, Ireland and Israel.
-In those days, we worked very closely with the London Police, who ran the ABA, the English amateur boxing association.
-They were involved in order to help get the kids of the streets, instead of the children getting themselves in to trouble.
-We tried professional boxing with the help of Jarvis Astaire and a man called Micky Duff, who Rabbi Spector knew well, as he used to regularly write letters for him in Yiddish to send to his uncle in Poland.
+The events were mainly amateur internationals, with English amateur boxers fighting against various different countries, including the USA, Sweden, Denmark, Ireland and Israel.
+In those days, we worked very closely with the London Police, who ran the ABA, the English Amateur Boxing Association.
+They were involved in order to help get the kids off the streets, instead of the children getting themselves into trouble.
+We tried professional boxing with the help of Jarvis Astaire and a man called Micky Duff, who Rabbi Spector knew well, as he used to regularly translate letters for him in Yiddish to send to his uncle in Poland.

 Despite his failing eyesight, he maintained himself well and was a strong and proud man.
 That was never more stoically proved as when he was to suffer an unprovoked attack by some youths on his way home.
 He managed to fend for himself but, despite putting two of them in hospital, he never really recovered from the attack.

-Rabbi Spector’s legacy lives on the hearts of everyone that knew him.
+Rabbi Spector’s legacy lives on in the hearts of everyone that knew him.
 It lives on in the bricks and mortar of the buildings that he helped to create.
-It lives on in the charitable establishments, such as HabAid, that he fought tirelessly to establish and promote.
-Perhaps most poignant of all, it lives on the DNA of every child whose life he touched and whose spirit was awakened.
+It lives on in the charitable establishments, such as Habad (now HabAid), that he fought tirelessly to establish and promote.
+Perhaps most poignant of all, it lives on in the DNA of every child whose life he touched and whose spirit was awakened.